 Thus, the argument here is from the lesser to the greater.
 If the blood of animal sacrifices can make people ceremonially clean, how much more (He 9:14) did Christ’s blood deal with our personal sin?

 The phrase “ashes of a heifer” refers to the ritual cleansing of those who physically contacted a dead body (Nu 19).

 sprinkling the unclean,

 The “unclean” here are ceremonially unclean Israelites.
-Ceremonial defilement did not cleanse from sin per se but a type of cleansing from sin.
+Ceremonial defilement demanded a ritual that did not cleanse from sin per se but was a type of cleansing from sin.
 This ceremony was always available and not just on the Day of Atonement.
 It was a ritual cleansing or ceremonial cleansing from defilement of touching a dead body.
 Old Testament sacrifices could only ceremonially cleanse people.

 sanctifies for the purifying of the flesh,

 Old covenant rituals made the individual only ceremonially clean.
 It was an outward cleansing of the “flesh” or ritual defilement.
 This had to do with preparation for worship in the nation Israel.
 The purifying of the flesh here is not the spiritual cleansing of eternal redemption.
 One is bodily cleansing and the other spiritual and eternal cleansing.